 If this is an offender’s first offence, the automatic period of disqualification is three months.
-If it is a repeat offence, the automatic period of disqualification is twelve months.
-However, the court has the discretion to impose a lengthier period of disqualification.
+If it is a repeat offence, the automatic period of disqualification is 12 months.
+However, the court has the discretion to impose a longer ban.

-Regardless of how bad your traffic record is the court has discretion whether or not to record a conviction against you for the offence.
+Regardless of how bad your traffic record is, the court has discretion whether or not to record a conviction.
 If the court decides not to record a conviction, you will not be disqualified from driving.
-Section 17 of the Crimes (Sentencing) Act allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.
+Section 17 of the Crimes (Sentencing) Act 2005 allows a court that finds a person guilty of an offence the discretion not to impose a conviction.

 Negligent driving occasioning death

-If you are found guilty of this offence, the starting point is for the Court to record a conviction, impose a fine and a disqualification period.
-The maximum fine if you are convicted is 200 penalty units.
-The Court also has the option to impose a term of imprisonment up to two years.
+If you are found guilty of this offence, the starting point is for the court to record a conviction, and impose a fine and a disqualification period.
+The maximum fine if you are convicted is 200 penalty units ($32,000).
+The court also has the option to impose a term of imprisonment up to two years.

 If this is a first offence, the automatic period of disqualification is three months.
-If this is a repeat offence, the automatic period of disqualification is twelve months however the Court has the discretion to impose a lengthier period of disqualification.
+If this is a repeat offence, the automatic period of disqualification is 12 months but the court can impose a longer ban.